rydmike/rydmike.github.io/blog_flutter_linting.md

 The `lints` package comes in two flavors, the absolute minimum lint rule set, called **Core lints**, and a broader set called **Recommended Lints**.
 The recommended set also includes the core lints.
 In the Dart guide you can read more about it [here](https://dart.dev/guides/language/analysis-options#enabling-linter-rules).

-In its latest version, **Lints Core** enables 28 linting rules, this is only 13.8% of available rules, only the most critical Dart rules.
-The **Lints Recommended** set enables 84 rules, or 41.4% of available and highly recommended Dart rules.
+In its latest version, **Lints Core**, enables 28 linting rules.
+This is only 13.8% of available rules, only the most critical Dart rules.
+The **Lints Recommended** set, enables 84 rules, or 41.4% of available and highly recommended Dart rules.

 ### Flutter lints

-The second out of the box used package is called [**Flutter lints**](https://pub.dev/packages/flutter_lints).
+The second out of the box, used package is called [**Flutter lints**](https://pub.dev/packages/flutter_lints).
 It was also launched as version 1.0.0 on May 12, 2021.
 The `flutter_lints` package includes the recommended set from Dart `lints`, plus a few more rules that are important in Flutter projects.

-The default Dart and Flutter lint rule sets are built as supersets with increasing amount of rules enabled.
-Flutter lints includes all Dart **Recommended Lints** rules, that then includes all Dart **Core Lints** rules.
+The default Dart and Flutter lint rule sets are built as supersets with increasing number of rules enabled.
+The Flutter lints package includes all Dart **Recommended Lints** rules that then include all Dart **Core Lints** rules.

-Starting from Flutter version stable 2.5.0 and later versions, the package `flutter_lints` defines the latest set of officially recommended linting rules that encourage good coding practices for **Flutter** apps, packages, and plugins.
-In its latest version Flutter lints enables 97 rules, or 47.8% of available linting rules.
+Starting from the Flutter version stable 2.5.0, the package `flutter_lints` defines the latest set of officially recommended linting rules that encourage good coding practices for **Flutter** apps, packages, and plugins.
+In its latest version, Flutter lints enables 97 rules, or 47.8% of available linting rules.

-Projects created with **flutter create** using Flutter 2.5.0 and later, are automatically setup to use the **Flutter lints** package.
+Projects created with **flutter create**, using Flutter 2.5.0 and later, are automatically setup to use the **Flutter lints** package.
 When creating a Flutter project with Flutter 3.0.0 or later, the used `flutter_lints` linting package level is bumped to version 2.0.0, that also uses `lints` 2.0.0.
 You can find official usage and setup instructions [in the Flutter documentation](https://flutter.dev/docs/release/breaking-changes/flutter-lints-package).

-Since these are included and setup automatically as default linting packages for new Flutter projects, there is no major reason to recommend any other linter package than [`flutter_lints`](https://pub.dev/packages/flutter_lints) as a general good starting point. **However**, if you want to use more and stricter rules there are two very good options, in addition to rolling your own setup.
+Since these are included and setup automatically as default linting packages for new Flutter projects, there is no major reason to recommend any other linter package than [`flutter_lints`](https://pub.dev/packages/flutter_lints) as a general good starting point. **However**, if you want to use more and stricter rules, there are two good options in addition to rolling your own setup.

 ### Lint and Very Good Analysis